jmcbroome/lineage-analysis/README.md

     python3 extract_sample_clades.py $PREFIX.proposed.pb > floating_samples_clades.txt ;
 done
 ```

+We additionally provide the above, with some additional code clearing out any preexisting files

 This automatically infers new lineages on each tree in your time series, propagating inferred lineages between trees.
 Note that the glob order is alphanumeric- if you use the standard tree name formatting (e.g. public-YYYY-MM-DD) then it should be in the correct time order as well.